Certified Nursing Assistant (CNA)

-Certified nursing assistants must complete a certified training program that is usually 9 months in length, followed by a written examination.
+Certified nursing assistants must complete a certified training program.
+Then they must take a written examination.
 CNA programs are available at community colleges and through some vocational training facilities.
 The training program must be approved by the state board of nursing.

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.